BenoitAdam/nullDC4Wii/README.md

 ### My SD Card isn't recognized

 Make sure you have a good brand (Samsung, Kingston).
-Optimal card would be between 2Gb and 32Gb (more should work, we support SDHX), formated in FAT32 with 32kb cluster (16kb or 64kb could work).
+Optimal card would be between 2Gb and 32Gb (more should work, we support SDXC), formated in FAT32 with 32kb cluster (16kb or 64kb could work).
+Try another SD card if that's not working

-### It doesn't work
+### Games doesn't work

+First, try on SD card with a know working game (Castlevania, Chuchu Rocket or Sega Tetris are best candidate).

+### My USB key/HDD isn't recognized

-First, try on SD card with a know game that work (Castlevana, Chuchu Rocket or Sega Tetris are best candidate).
-For USB, try a FAT32 USB key first before switching to any other device.
-It works on my 500HDD FAT32 for information
+For USB, try a FAT32 USB key first (32kb cluster) before switching to any other device.
+It works on my 500HDD FAT32 for information (with a cluster of 4kb)

 ### Does VMU work ?